paypal/paypal-android/README.md

 To create an access token:

-1. Follw the steps in [Get Started](https://developer.paypal.com/api/rest/#link-getstarted) to obtain a `CLIENT_ID` and `CLIENT_SECRET` from the PayPal Developer site.
+1. Follw the steps in [Get Started](https://developer.paypal.com/api/rest/#link-getstarted) to obtain a client ID and secret from the PayPal Developer site.
-1. Make an HTTP request using the credentials obtained in step 1 to fetch an access token:
+1. Make an HTTP request with [Basic Authentication](https://www.twilio.com/docs/glossary/what-is-basic-authentication) using the credentials obtained in step 1 to fetch an access token:

-:warning:&nbsp;Make sure the environment variables for `CLIENT_ID` and `CLIENT_SECRET` are set.

 **Request**
 ```bash